tarreislam/php-46elks/docs/call.md

 ```

 To learn more about call actions, please consult [this](https://46elks.com/docs/call-actions) portion of the documentation.
-All call actions are reflected as functions via; `PhoneCallAction`
+All call actions are reflected as functions via `PhoneCallAction`